 Protests erupted against the tampered election results.
 Sudents at Chulalongkorn University brought the national flag down to half mast to ‘mourn’ the elections.
 Phibun declared a state of emergency and was forced to drag out Sarit to talk to the civilians.
 Sarit, despite being the deputy chief of the party, had not participated in the campaign, and chose to speak frankly: “Everyone had cheated”.
 It was the kind of direct talk that people loved, and Sarit’s popularity was immediately boosted.

 But the anger did not subside.
 Sarit, who now had popular support, resigned from the cabinet in 1957, saying that he had proposed reforms to the government but that Phibun had refused to act on them.
 An ultimatum was handed for the Phibun government to resign, including Phao from his position as police commander.
 Phibun refused.
 On 18 September, Sarit launched a coup d’état.

 Phibun, panicking, fled Thailand.
 The police headquarters were quickly taken, giving Phao no chance to counterattack; he gave himself to Sarit’s forces and was allowed exile in Switzerland.
 Neither would ever return.
 Phao died three years later in Switzerland at the age of 50.
 Phibun, on the other hand, would suddenly die in Tokyo after lunch in 1964 at the age of 67, amid chatter that he and Pridi were about to return to Thailand to restore the Khana Ratsadon.
-Many suspected that he was poisoned.
+Given that he died suddenly shortly after dinner one day despite no prior signs of illness, many suspected that he was poisoned.
 And so ended the life of Plaek Phibulsongkram, the man who had ruled Thailand for almost two decades.